Science Spotlights at Buffalo National River

-The Buffalo National River's water quality monitoring efforts is divided into program and projects.
-The Water Quality Program was started in 1985, and is a partnership with Arkansas Deparment of Environmental Quality (ADEQ).
-Water quality sites are collected by Buffalo National River staff using ADEQ methods and water chemistry samples are passed to the ADEQ Laboratory through chain-of-custody to ADEQ Water Quality Inspectors.
-The following links contain data sets and water quality reports:
+The Water Quality Monitoring Program was started in 1985 and is a partnership with the Arkansas Department of Environmental Quality (ADEQ).
+Water quality samples are collected by Buffalo National River staff using ADEQ methods, and water chemistry samples are passed to the ADEQ Laboratory through chain-of-custody via ADEQ Water Quality Inspectors.
+The park also maintains a continuous dissolved oxygen monitoring program.

 BioBlitz: Opportunity for Citizen Science

 Looking for an opportunity to become a citizen scientist?
 Buffalo National River, in conjunction with the Heartland Network and Missouri State University, sponsors BioBlitzes that occur in the park throughout the year.
 BioBlitzes are an excellent way to help the park acquire crucial science data that is often used in the decision making process.

 Assessment of Escherichia coli Concentrations in the Surface Waters of Buffalo National River